mkunaparaj/kafka-pixy/README.md

-proxy dies, maintains consumer group offset state on return set limits on unacknowledged requests the proxy will batch messages and then async pass to kafka to increase speed
+proxy dies, maintains consumer group offset state on return set limits on unacknowledged requests the proxy will batch messages and then async pass to kafka to increase speed need a way to gracefully stop consumers to not leave a message half processed